-Note: while there are multiple steps to this recipe, this Easter cake is broken down into workable categories to help you better plan for preparation and baking.
+Note: While there are multiple steps to this recipe, this Easter cake is broken down into workable categories to better plan for preparation and baking.

 Make the Cake

-Heat milk gently until just warm.
+Gently heat the milk in a pan on the stove over low heat until just warm.
 Place the milk in the bowl of a standing mixer.
 Stir in 2 tablespoons of the sugar and the yeast and let rest for 5 minutes.

 Make the Pastry Cream

-Place milk in a saucepan and bring to a simmer.
+Place the milk in a saucepan and bring to a simmer.

-Sift flour and add a pinch of salt into the mixture and whisk gently until incorporated.
+Sift in the flour, add a pinch of salt into the mixture, and whisk gently until incorporated.

-Pour milk into the egg mixture while whisking, and stir until smooth.
+Pour the hot milk into the egg mixture while whisking, and stir until smooth.

-Transfer egg-milk mixture back into the saucepan and return to heat, constantly whisking, until mixture starts to thicken and turn glossy.
+Transfer the egg-milk mixture back into the saucepan and return to the heat, constantly whisking, until the mixture starts to thicken and turn glossy.
 Cook, stirring vigorously, for 2 to 3 minutes longer.

-Remove from heat and whisk in butter.
-Let cool slightly and whisk in vanilla.
+Remove from heat and whisk in the butter.
+Let cool slightly and whisk in the vanilla.

-Roll up dough lengthwise, tightly, into a log.
+Roll up the dough lengthwise, tightly, into a log.
 Roll the log with your hands to lengthen it.
-Connect ends of the log to form a ring.
-Place ring carefully onto a parchment paper lined baking sheet.
+Connect the ends of the log to form a ring.
+Place the ring carefully onto a parchment paper-lined baking sheet.

-Whisk egg yolk briefly and brush over the surface of the dough.
-Let rise in a warm spot for about an hour or until almost doubled in volume.
+Whisk the egg yolk briefly and brush over the surface of the dough.
+Let rise in a warm spot for about 1 hour or until almost doubled in volume.

 Preheat oven to 375 F.

-Place the pastry cream into a ziplock bag (or a pastry bag with a 1/2-inch round tip).
-Snip one corner off of the bag and pipe the pastry cream decoratively onto the top of the cake, reserving some pastry cream for later if desired.
+Place the pastry cream in a ziplock bag and snip one corner off of the bag; alternatively, use a pastry bag with a 1/2-inch round tip.
+Pipe the pastry cream decoratively onto the top of the cake, reserving some pastry cream for later if desired.
 Add maraschino cherries and nuts to decorate (or add after baking if preferred).

 Place the bread ring in the oven, then lower the temperature to 350 F. Bake until bread is golden brown and sounds slightly hollow when tapped gently for about 30 minutes.

 Let cake cool completely before serving.
-Decorate with more pastry cream, cherries, nuts, and chocolate eggs.
+Decorate with more pastry cream, cherries, nuts, and chocolate eggs if you like.

-- When forming your bread ring, if you are concerned that ring will close in on itself, place a buttered oven proof bowl or metal ring in the center.
+- If you're concerned that the ring will shrink when forming your bread ring, place a buttered oven-proof bowl or metal ring in the center.